 Adding the word responsive means that it reacts to things in some way.
 We borrowed the term from architecture, and with constant innovation and the advancement of technology, a new approach to architecture emerged.

 Architects started chasing the goal of a building that was comfortable for many different sizes of groups of people.
 Suppose we talk about an art museum.
-While there’s a big exhibit, it could be packed with people, and there could be very few people on a slow day.
+While there’s an extensive exhibit, it could be packed with people and very few people on a slow day.

 The responsive architect approach would look at how to use pressure sensors to calculate the density of people and change the lighting, adjust the seating, and alter the temperature.
-Trying to ensure that they are comfortable no matter the size of the group in a room.
+Trying to ensure they are comfortable no matter the group size in a room.

 This is possible by using flexible design elements and automating the website’s adjustment to screen size.